mirzaghaderi/rtpcr/README.md

 # Checking normality of residuals

 If the residuals from a `t.test` or an `lm` or and `lmer` object are not normally distributed, the significance results might be violated.
-In such cases, one could use non-parametric tests such as the Mann-Whitney test (also known as the Wilcoxon rank-sum test), `wilcox.test()`, which is an alternative to `t.test`, or the `kruskal.test()` test which alternative to one-way analysis of variance, to test the difference between medians of the populations using independent samples.
+In such cases, non-parametric tests can be used.
+For example, the Mann–Whitney test (also known as the Wilcoxon rank-sum test), implemented via `wilcox.test()`, is an alternative to t.test, and `kruskal.test()` is an alternative to one-way analysis of variance.
+These tests assess differences between population medians using independent samples.
 However, the `t.test` function (along with the `TTEST_DDCt` function described above) includes the `var.equal` argument.
 When set to `FALSE`, perform `t.test` under the unequal variances hypothesis.
 Residuals for `lm` (from `ANOVA_DCt` and `ANOVA_DDCt` functions) and `lmer` (from `REPEATED_DDCt` function) objects can be extracted and plotted as follow:

 ```r
 data1 <- read.csv(system.file("extdata", "data_1factor.csv", package = "rtpcr"))